-Rashtriya Sanskrit Sansthan is a Deemed University, as per recommendation of the UGC by the Ministry of Human Resource Development of Higher and Secondary Education, Shastri Bhawan New Delhi.
-Rashtriya Sanskrit Vidyapeetha, Tirupati will be conducting the Combined Shiksha Shastri (B.Ed) Entrance Test (CSSET), Combined Shiksha Acharya (M.Ed) Entrance Test (CSAET) and Combined Vidya Varidhi Entrance Test (CVVET) for three Sanskrit Deemed Universities, at specified centre in different parts of the country.
+Rashtriya Sanskrit Sansthan is a Deemed University, as per the recommendation of the UGC by the Ministry of Human Resource Development of Higher and Secondary Education, Shastri Bhawan New Delhi.
+Rashtriya Sanskrit Vidyapeetha, Tirupati will be conducting the Shiksha Shastri (B.Ed) Entrance Test (SSET), Combined Shiksha Acharya (M.Ed) Entrance Test (CSAET) and Vidyavaridhi Entrance Test (VVET) for three Sanskrit Deemed Universities, at specified centre in different parts of the country.
 Eligible candidates can apply online within the stipulated time.
 Details of Rashtriya Shiksha Sansthan Admission for B.Ed (Shiksha Shastri), M.Ed (Shiksha Acharya), Vidyavaridhi (Ph.D) and other courses are given here.
-Candidates who fulfill the eligibility conditions of the respective courses can appear in the exams such as CSSET, CSAET and CVVET.
+Candidates who fulfill the eligibility conditions of the respective courses can appear in the exams such as SSET, CSAET and VVET.

 Rashtriya Sanskrit Sansthan Admission and Entrance Exams

-- Combined Shiksha Shastri Entrance Test (CSSET) for B.Ed.
+- Shiksha Shastri Entrance Test (SSET) for B.Ed.

 - Combined Shiksha Acharya Entrance Test (CSAET) for M.Ed.

-- Combined Vidya Varidhi Entrance Test (CVVET) for Ph.D
+- Vidya Varidhi Entrance Test (VVET) for Ph.D